|

 Most

 Holy Trinity Prayer: Pause in the Sacred Space.
 Sing along with hymn words and music from St. Gerard's Choir, Singapore.
 Start an online retreat with Creighton University Ministries, Nebraska.
 Meditation in verse: John Bradburne, who gave his life for God's lepers in Mutemwa, Zimbabwe, communicated in thousands of meditative poems, including short daily ones.
 Gratefulness: Let this day be a A Good Day, starting with Benedictine monk Br.
 David Steindl-Rast.
-Bowen churches: Besides St. Gerard's, Bowen Island Christian churches with web presence include Bowen Island United Church, Cates Hill Chapel, and Bowen Island Community Church.
-The Bowen Island Municipality site and BowenOnline list Bowen Island faith groups, including the Religious Society of Friends (Quakers) and Unitarians.
+Bowen churches: Besides St. Gerard's, Bowen Island Christian churches with web presence include the Bowen Island United Church, Cates Hill Chapel, and Bowen Island Community Church.
+Bowen Online lists Bowen Island faith groups, including the Religious Society of Friends (Quakers) and Unitarians.
 One can visit Canadian Christianity online.
 Good day to visit?
 Check the Bowen Island weather forecast.
 In any case, with a visit to Bowen and/or St. Gerard's, it can be a good day for you.
-Back to topWhy Mission?Our church community is officially called St. Gerard's Mission, the name on the newer of the two St. Gerard's signs in front of the church.
+Back to topWhy Mission?Our church community is officially called St. Gerard's Mission, the name on the current St. Gerard's sign at Miller and Melmore.
 People ask about it.
 Many dioceses use the term mission for churches that are not full parishes.
 In that sense, St. Gerard's has always been a mission of the Roman Catholic Archdiocese of Vancouver.
 The concept of mission also appealed to Fr.
 Gerard Beauregard, a founder who saw his role as that of a missionary, especially to the homeless of Downtown Vancouver.
 The word

 mission has the same Latin root, miss-, as